butitsnotme/whattodo/README.md

 autostart).

 # Installation
-You can find packaged versions of cppdb and cppcms on [githubin this project's releases section.](https://github.com/whattodo/releases)  These (or equivalent) must be installed.
+You can find packaged versions of cppdb and cppcms on [github in this project's releases section.](https://github.com/butitsnotme/whattodo/releases)  These (or equivalent) must be installed.
 Next install the debian package containing whatTODO (also found on this project's releases page).
-Finally, add a user to the database
+Finally, add a user to the database.

 ```bash
 sudo ./cppdb-linux.sh --prefix=/usr --exclude-subdir